pepperpepperpepper/OpenDroidPDF/docs/housekeeping/baseline_smoke.md

 ### Notes
 - Slimmed `MuPDFReaderView` toward “paging/child management” by removing legacy mode helper methods and updating the drawing service to set/view `ReaderMode` via `setMode/getMode`.
 Commit: `6a6c2aa2`.
+- Routed selection-handle dragging through coordinate helpers (no `MotionEvent` parameter in the selection plumbing).
+Commit: `a224fbe5`.